flowroute/flowroute-sdk-v3-python/README.md

 #### create\_an\_inbound\_route(route\_body)

 The method accepts the route object in JSON format as a parameter which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/create-an-inbound-route/).
 In the following example, we define a function to generate a six-character random string for our subdomain which we later concatenate with our example domain and assign as our `host` value.
+We use the same function to generate a unique `alias`.

 ##### Example Request
 ```python